bansalabhay/Python-Skill-Set/README.md

 # Python-Skill-Set
-This repository contains all the Python Program created by me from Basics to Advance
+This repository will soon contain all the Python Program created by me from Basics to Advance

 Hi Guys,